Ampfield USAAF 9th Air Force Memorial

 The fighter pilots were all part of the 50th Fighter Group who had before D-Day been based at RAF Lymington (USAAF Station 551).
 The 81st and 313th flew Republic P-47 Thunderbolts and were over the beaches on D-Day before arriving on base at Carentan by 25 June 1944.

-After a period of operations some of the fighter pilots were due leave and it was on 2 July they found themselves onboard the Bobcat on a flight back to England.
-It can be imagined the sense of relaxation that would have been prevailing on the aircraft as it passed over the Hampshire countryside almost at its destination.
-The thoughts of home and families would have been utmost in their minds having survived the perils of D-Day but fate has a nasty way of playing its hand.
+After a period of operations, some of the fighter pilots were due leave, and it was on 2 July they found themselves on board the Bobcat on a flight back to England.
+The sense of relaxation that would have been prevailing within the aircraft can be imagined as it passed over the Hampshire countryside almost at its destination.
+The thoughts of home and families would have been utmost in their minds having survived the perils of D-Day, but fate has a nasty way of playing its hand.
+As the flight progressed, a structural failure in the starboard wing resulted in the aircraft falling from the sky to crash in the woods near St Marks Church.
+None of those on board survived.

-On 2 July 1998 a memorial was dedicated near the crash site and today the area is a haven of calm in what all those years ago, would have been a scene of tragedy.
+On 2 July 1998, a memorial was dedicated near the crash site, and today the area is a haven of calm in what all those years ago would have been a scene of a tragedy.

-After a period of operations some of the fighter pilots were due leave and it was on 2 July they found themselves onboard the Bobcat on a flight back to England.
-It can be imagined the sense of relaxation that would have been prevailing on the aircraft as it passed over the Hampshire countryside almost at its destination.
-The thoughts of home and families would have been utmost in their minds having survived the perils of D-Day but fate has a nasty way of playing its hand.
+After a period of operations, some of the fighter pilots were due leave, and it was on 2 July they found themselves on board the Bobcat on a flight back to England.
+The sense of relaxation that would have been prevailing within the aircraft can be imagined as it passed over the Hampshire countryside almost at its destination.
+The thoughts of home and families would have been utmost in their minds having survived the perils of D-Day, but fate has a nasty way of playing its hand.
+As the flight progressed, a structural failure in the starboard wing resulted in the aircraft falling from the sky to crash in the woods near St Marks Church.
+None of those on board survived.

-On 2 July 1998 a memorial was dedicated near the crash site and today the area is a haven of calm in what all those years ago, would have been a scene of tragedy.
+On 2 July 1998, a memorial was dedicated near the crash site, and today the area is a haven of calm in what all those years ago would have been a scene of a tragedy.

 My thanks go to Steve Edwards for giving me directions to the memorial.